0

 • Significant Operational Actions, such as application start up and shut down

-Release 8.1 includes an extensive new list of new security events generated within the LogicNets standard Access Management package (listed here).
+Release 8.1 includes an extensive list of new security events generated within the LogicNets standard Access Management package, and those are listed here.
+All of these application/security events are posted to the changelog, and you can review and download them in the Standard Reporting package

-Together with existing events, LogicNets supports the NIST 800-92 guideline.
+Together with existing events, LogicNets also supports the NIST 800-92 guideline.
 More information on that is available here.

-Session, Trace and LogicNets Error Log Files
+Session, Trace, and LogicNets Error Log Files

 Debug Logging